nschonni/healthvault-docs/healthvault/introduction/technical-overview-applications.md

 -   The developer configures an application entry in the [Application Configuration Center (ACC)](https://config.healthvault-ppe.com).
 -   The developer builds and tests the application against the PPE (pre-production) environment (<https://www.healthvault-ppe.com>).
--   The developer refers to documentation on this site and the [Developer Tools Portal](https://developer.healthvault.com) to build the application.
 -   The developer initiates the <a href="/healthvault/publishing/go-live" id="Introduction_14442_17">go-live process</a> to move the configuration entry to production.

 Development tools
 -----------------

 HealthVault provides an XML-based web service API.
-Interactive technical documentation can be found on the HealthVault [developer tools portal](https://developer.healthvault.com).
+Interactive technical documentation can be found on this site.
 However, most applications will use a software development kit (SDK) instead of the native XML API.
-HealthVault <a href="https://msdn.microsoft.com/en-US/HealthVault/dn798744" id="Introduction_14442_21">supports a variety of SDKs</a> for common platforms such as .NET and Windows 8 RT.
+HealthVault <a href="/healthvault/index#pivot=sdkstools">supports a variety of SDKs</a> for common platforms such as .NET and Windows 8 RT.
 An SDK makes it easier to execute scenarios such as uploading large chunks of data.

 Go-live process
 ---------------